Comparing the Robustness of Simple Network Scale-Up Method (NSUM) Estimators: Analytical results on estimator bias and variance

-Using first-order Taylor approximations for the expectation and variance of ratios, we can estimate the expectation and variance of the estimators over the SBM superpopulation for a given sample, then take the limit $n_H/n \to R$ as in simple random sampling without replacement.
-In each case, the expectation is a function only of $R$ and the three link probabilities, while the variance is also a function of $n$, $N$, and $N_K$ (see Appendix \ref{appendix-derivations} for further details):
+Using first-order Taylor approximations for the expectation and variance of ratios, we can estimate the expectation and variance of the estimators over the SBM superpopulation for a given sample.
+Since the link probability depends on the respondent's group membership, the expressions for the expectation and variance depend on $n_H$, the number of sample respondents that belong to the hard-to-reach group $H$.
+We then take the limit $n_H/n \to r$ as in simple random sampling without replacement (see the online supplement for further details of the derivations).
+In each case, the expectation is a function only of $r$ and the three link probabilities, while the variance is also a function of $n$, $N$, and $N_K$:

-Note that when the three link probabilities are equal, corresponding to the binomial model, the dRpR does not have smaller variance: both estimators have the same first-order variance.
+Note that when the three link probabilities are equal, corresponding to the binomial model, the RR$^*$ estimator does not have smaller variance as suggested by \cite{KillworthMcCarty1998a}: both estimators have the same first-order variance.
 We believe this is the first time this result has been shown for these estimators.
-In this case, the first-order approximations of both estimators' expectations equal the true prevalence; in the language of \cite{FeehanSalganik2016} and other literature, both the dRpR and dRpA estimators are essentially unbiased.
+In this case, the first-order approximations of both estimators' expectations equal the true prevalence; in the language of \cite{FeehanSalganik2016} and other literature, both the RR$^*$ and RA estimators are essentially unbiased.

 Thus we have expressions for the bias and variance of each estimator under a general two-group stochastic block model when degrees are estimated using a single probe group $K\subset L$.
-However, we would like to be able to characterize the regions of parameter space in which each estimator performs better than the other, and interpretation is difficult with this many parameters.
-Therefore we now analyze a slightly simpler case: Fix $p_{HH} = p_{LL} = ap_{HL}$ for some $0 < a < \infty$.
-Notice that $a=1$ corresponds to the Erd\"{o}s-Renyi case, $a>1$ corresponds to assortativity, and $a<1$ corresponds to dissortativity.
-This reduces the number of degrees of freedom in the parameters by one, since we can characterize the three link probabilities with just the two parameters $a$ and $p_{HL}$, the latter of which we will now denote simply by $p$.
+These expressions describe how the expectation and variance depend on various parameters such as $r$ and the link probabilities.
+However, we would like to be able to characterize the regions of parameter space in which each estimator performs better than the other: under which combinations of parameters is one estimator better than the other?
+With four parameters for the expectation and seven for the variance, it is hard to identify patterns that summarize when to use which estimator.
+Therefore we now analyze a slightly simpler case in which we further specify the relationships among the three link probabilities: Fix $p_{HH} = p_{LL} = ap_{HL}$ for some $0 < a < \infty$.
+Notice that $a=1$ corresponds to the Erd{\H o}s-R\'{e}nyi case, $a>1$ corresponds to assortativity, and $a<1$ corresponds to dissortativity.
+With these additional constraints, we can characterize the three link probabilities with just the two parameters $a$ and $p_{HL}$, the latter of which we will now denote simply by $p$.
+This reduces the number of degrees of freedom by two, so that the expectation is now a function of just two parameters and the variance is a function of five.

-The biases are now a function only of $a$ and $R$:
+The biases are now a function only of $a$ and $r$: